5 More Common Ways Businesses Unknowingly Break the Law

 FingerCheck offers HR Concierge, a certified and credentialed web portal that provides an extensive library of resources and one-on-one personalized advice and services to help business owners manage the headaches of administering and complying with labor laws (call 1-800-610-9501 for more details).

 2. Asking Inappropriate Questions in the Hiring Process

-When interviewing candidates, there are some question that just shouldn’t be asked, says Charles Read, CPA and President of GetPayroll.
+When interviewing candidates, there is some question that just shouldn’t be asked, says Charles Read, CPA, and President of GetPayroll.
 “The following is a list of questions you cannot ask a prospective employee.
 It may not always make sense to the average person.
 However, it is the law.